ocaml-sf/learn-ocaml/docs/tutorials/step-2.md

    change.
 This is the topic of the next step of this tutorial!

-## Want to learn more about test function ?
+## Want to learn more about grade function ?
-The next steps will bring you progressively to understand most of the possibilities of test functions.
+The next steps will bring you progressively to understand most of the possibilities of grade functions.
 However, if you want to have a better overview right now, you can go directly to [step 5](https://github.com/ocaml-sf/learn-ocaml/blob/master/docs/tutorials/step-5.md) where you will:
-* find the signature of `test_function_1_against_solution`
+* find the signature of `grade_function_1_against_solution`
-* learn a new test function for functions
+* learn a new grade function for functions
+* learn how to change the header report
 * have a quick resumé of the utility of each optional arguments with a link to the right tutorial.

 ## Multiple arguments
-To grade a function with multiple arguments you simply need to use the corresponding test function which follows this pattern :
+To grade a function with multiple arguments you simply need to use the corresponding grade function which follows this pattern :
-`Test_lib.test_function_<function arity>_against_solution` and give
+`Test_lib.grade_function_<function arity>_against_solution` and give
 the inputs as n-uplets:

 ```ocaml